Stacking The Shelves – a weekly meme hosted by Tynga’s Reviews

 The rules are simple and it is a really fun way to showcase your books and see what other bloggers are excited about this week!
 Not to mention the fact that it is a good way to interact with and get to know other bloggers!

-Book haul (buying ban well and truly goosed):
+Book haul (book buying ban well and truly goosed):

 Apologies for the lack of activity on this blog over the last couple of weeks.
 As you can see, I have well and truly broken my book-buying ban (again!) with this frickin’ HUGE haul of vintage children and young adult books.